Cost of quantum secret key

-From the above, it is clear that private states are the resourceful states in the resource theory of private key.
-However, it is not clear which states are useless \cite{Chitambar-Gour} (or ``free'' in the language of resource theory), from which no key can be obtained.
+Since it has been shown (see~\cite{pptkey,keyhuge}), that a state contains at least $\log_2 d$ bits of secure key accessible by local (incomplete) von Neumann measurements if and only if it is of the above form, it is clear that the private states are resourceful states in the resource theory of private key.
+However, it is not clear which states are useless~\cite{Chitambar-Gour} (or ``free'' in the language of resource theory), from which no key can be obtained.
 So far, it is known that separable, i.e., disentangled states, are useless~\cite{precondition}, while it remains open if entangled but key-undistillable states exist.
-This question is one of quantum information theory's most difficult open problems (see Problem~$24$ on IQOQI Vienna list \cite{ViennaOpen}).
+This question is one of quantum information theory's most difficult open problems (see Problem~$24$ on the IQOQI Vienna list~\cite{ViennaOpen}).
 In this paper, we develop the resource theory of private key up to the current state of the art, i.e., under the assumption that there {\it do not exist} entangled but key-undistillable states.